ClickCease

 4. Interpretation: Discuss the results with the patient, providing context and recommendations based on their score.

-Here is a simple checklist to guide clinicians:
+Here is a straightforward checklist for clinicians:

-• Prepare a private space for administration.
+• Prepare a private space for the administration.

 • Explain the purpose of the AUDIT to the patient.